Inductive Freeness of Ziegler's Canonical Multiderivations for Restrictions of Reflection Arrangements: Abstract

 Let $\CA$ be a free hyperplane arrangement.
 In 1989, Ziegler showed that the restriction $\CA''$ of $\CA$ to any hyperplane endowed with the natural multiplicity $\kappa$ is then a free multiarrangement.
 Recently, in \cite{hogeroehrle:ZieglerII}, an analogue of Ziegler's theorem for the stronger notion of inductive freeness was proved: if $\CA$ is inductively free, then so is the free multiarrangement $(\CA'',\kappa)$.

 In \cite{hogeroehrle:Ziegler}, all reflection arrangements which admit inductively free Ziegler restrictions are classified.
-The aim of this paper is an extension of this classification to all restrictions of reflection arrangements utilizing the aforementioned fundamental result from \cite{hogeroehrle:ZieglerII}.
+The aim of this paper is to extend this classification to all arrangements which are induced by reflection arrangements utilizing the aforementioned fundamental result from \cite{hogeroehrle:ZieglerII}.